galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 > > 2.
 Inspect the generated file
 > {: .hands_on}
 >
 > As pointed before, the community looks a lot less diverse than with **Kraken**.
-It is probably due to the reference database complete enough yet to identify all taxons, or not enough reads in the input data to have marker genes in them.
-Indeed, no taxon has been identified for JC1A, which contains much less reads than JP4D. **Kraken** is also known to have high number of false positive.
+This is probably due to the reference database, which is potentially not complete enough yet to identify all taxons.
+Or there are too few reads in the input data to cover enough marker genes.
+Indeed, no taxon has been identified for JC1A, which contains much less reads than JP4D.
+However, **Kraken** is also known to have high number of false positive.
+A benchmark dataset or mock community where the community DNA content is known would be required to correctly judge which tool provides the better taxonomic classification.
 >
 {: .details}